itudoben/jmeter-elasticsearch-backend-listener/README.md

 * ElasticSearch low-level REST client
   * Using the low-level client makes the plugin compatible with any ElasticSearch version
 * X-Pack Authentication!
-  * Just supply your crendentials in the specified fields!
+  * Just supply your credentials in the specified fields!
 * Bulk requests
   * By making bulk requests, there are practically no impacts on the performance of the tests themselves.
 * Filters
   * Only send the samples you want by using Filters!
 Simply type them as follows in the field ``es.sample.filter`` : ``filter1;filter2;filter3`` or ``sampleLabel_must_contain_this``.
   * You can also choose to exclude certain samplers; `!!exclude_this;filter1;filter2`
+  * SYS_DYNAMIC_ES_PER_SAMPLE_FILTER is a System property that can be set before the ElasticsearchBackendClient#handleSampleResults(...) is called.
+It will override the es.sample.filter value set in the backendlistener configuration.
 * Specific fields ```field1;field2;field3`
   * Specify fields that you want to send to ElasticSearch (possible fields below)
      * AllThreads